catherine-arsenault/Do-files-change-in-effectiveness-HCPPR-2020/README.md

 # Do-files-change-in-effectiveness-HCPPR-2020
 This repository contains materials for:

 Arsenault C, Rowe SY, Ross-Degnan D, Peters DH, Roder-DeWan S, Kruk ME, Rowe AK.
-Does the effectiveness of strategies to improve health care provider performance change over time: a secondary analysis of systematic review data (2020) Under review
+Does the effectiveness of strategies to improve health care provider practices in low- and middle-income countries change over time?
+Secondary analysis of a systematic review (2020) under review

 It includes: